-Gazprom Group is the leader of the Russian power market in terms of the aggregate installed electric (some 38 GW) and thermal (over 70 thousand Gcal/h) capacity.
-The share of Gazprom Group is 15 per cent in the Russian electric power industry and 24 per cent – in thermal power industry.
+Gazprom Group is the leader of the Russian power market in terms of aggregate installed electric (some 38 GW) and thermal (over 70,000 Gcal/h) capacity.
+Gazprom accounts for 14 per cent of all electric power generated in Russia.

 Gazprom is Russia’s largest owner of power generating assets

-In addition, Gazprom Group assets include the fifth power generating unit at the Hrazdan TPP in Armenia.
+Gazprom Group’s assets also include the fifth power generating unit of the Hrazdan TPP in Armenia.

-Mezhregionenergosbyt, a subsidiary of Gazprom, is a leading Russian power distribution company operating in 47 Russian constituents and being an active player of both the wholesale and retail power markets.
-The company provides over 95 per cent of electricity for the needs of Gazprom’s subsidiaries.
+Mezhregionenergosbyt, a subsidiary of Gazprom, is a leading Russian power trading company.
+It operates in 47 Russian regions and is an active player in both wholesale and retail power markets.
+The company covers over 95 per cent of Gazprom subsidiaries’ electricity needs.

 Power and heat generation